 During the lease term in Chantilly

-During tenancy, the rental belongs to the tenant we respect the renter 's privacy.
+During lease, the rental property belongs to the tenant we respect the renter 's privacy.
 As the property manager Nesbitt Realty has the right to reasonable entry of the rental property, but we will never abuse that right.
-If Nesbitt Realty has a good reason to come into a rental property in Chantilly, the renter must allow us to go into the rental property.
-Some justifiable reasons to access rental home are to:
+If Nesbitt Realty has a good reason to access a rental in Chantilly, the tenant must allow us to go into the rental property.
+Some justifiable reasons to enter rental are to:

 - Inspect the rental property,